-Inside the cocoon the creature slowly comes apart, melting into a pile of genetic goo in the bottom of the cocoon.
-So too our lives after a significant loss.
-We may feel lost, that the ground has been shaken under our feet.
+Inside the cocoon the creature slowly comes apart, turning into a pile of genetic goo in the bottom of the cocoon.
+Our lives also may feel this way after a significant loss.
+We might feel lost, that the ground has been shaken under our feet.
 It may feel that life is coming apart, and so it is.
-This may continue for some time - months, maybe years.
+This will continue for some time - months, maybe years.
 It can be frightening, dark, and lonely.

-In time, as winter passes, life begins to rebuild the creature, one molecule at a time, from the genetic goo.
-Eventually the creature is completely remade - metamorphosis.
-It will now need to emerge for it will suffocate in the cocoon if it is not birthed.
+In time, as winter passes, life begins to rebuild the caterpillar, one molecule at a time, from the genetic goo.
+Eventually she is completely remade - metamorphosis.
+She will now need to emerge for she will suffocate in the cocoon if not birthed.
 So too the griever.
 Gently, over time, life remakes us in our sorrow.
 In our loss some things are left behind, never to be reclaimed.
 In transformation we have new possibilities, new insights and depth that we could never have known before the pain of the loss.
 Now we must emerge back into the world if we are to survive.

 Both coming apart and re-growing in the cocoon can be painful and filled with moments of anxiety and uncertainty.
 And then we emerge...
+We might peek out the bottom, look at life and the world around us and say, "hmm, not yet, not quite yet.
+The time will come, though, when our soul nudges us to discover who we are becoming, with what creature metamorphosis has gifted us.

-The newly formed creature sits on a twig for the first time.
-It went into the cocoon with 12 legs, eating leaves.
-It emerges with four legs, wings, and must suck nectar to live.
+The newly formed butterfly sits on a twig for the first time.
+She went into the cocoon with 12 legs, eating leaves.
+She emerges with four legs, wings, and must suck nectar to live.
 And there's no instruction manual.
-What does it want more than anything as it sits drying in the sun?
-It wants to go back - to who and what it was before, before the loss.
-It did not ask for this, does not want it.
-And yet, to live it must dry its wings, and launch into the world to learn how to be different.
+What does she want more than anything as she sits drying in the sun? to go back - to who and what she was before, before the loss. she did not ask for this, does not want it.
+And yet, to live this new creature must dry her wings and launch into the world to learn how to be different.